EE 5G Masts and Configurations

 EE 5G '5GEE' Introduction

 EE acquired 40MHz of 3.5GHz spectrum for 5G use in April 2018.
 EE then launched their commercial 5G service on 30th May 2019, initially in the UK's four nation capitals: London, Cardiff, Edinburgh, Belfast and also Birmingham and Manchester.
-Since then, the 5G coverage has spread to numerous towns and cities as you can see above (Image Copyright EE, April 2021).
-Speed uplifts over 4G are typically several hundred mbps, leading to some very nice totals.
-Here's one Derico got:
+Since then, 5G deployment has significantly increased in footprint, as well as bandwidth and carriers, with up to 80MHz available in n78, up to 30MHz paired in 2600MHz, 20MHz paired 2100MHz, 20MHz paired 1800MHz and 10MHz paired 700MHz.

 Huawei 8T8R